boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## CATS Components {#sec-cats-arch}

-In CATS, the network nodes make forwarding decisions for a given service request that has been received from a client according to the capabilities and status information of both service instances and network.
+CATS nodes make forwarding decisions for a given service request that has been received from a client according to the capabilities and status information of both service contact instances and network.
 The main CATS functional elements and their interactions are shown in {{fig-cats-components}}.

 ~~~
     +-----+              +------+           +------+